eindaniels/xdp-wiki/README.md

 ```

 If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.

+### OpenSource

+xdP Wiki was built using Jetbrain's WebStorm IDEA.
+I am thanful that Jetbrains gave us an [open source license](https://www.jetbrains.com/community/opensource/#support) (Click on that to learn more)